snafuz/RF24-Enanched/README.md

 Design Goals: This library is designed to be...

-	* More compliant with the chip's manufacturer specified operation
+	* More compliant with the chip's manufacturer specified operation (Original RF24 by TMRh20 )
-	* Use full potential hw capabilities via Arduino
+	* Use full potential hw capabilities via Arduino (Original RF24 by TMRh20 )
-	* More reliable and feature rich
+	* More reliable and feature rich  (Original RF24 by TMRh20 )
-	* Easy for beginners to use, with well documented examples and features
+	* Easy for beginners to use, with well documented examples and features (Original RF24 by TMRh20 )
-	* Consumed with a public interface that's similiar to other Arduino standard libraries
+	* Consumed with a public interface that's similiar to other Arduino standard libraries  (Original RF24 by TMRh20 )
 	* Built against the standard SPI and SoftSPI library